What to do if you're in a virtual power plant (VPP) before you join Amber (+ clues to tell if you're part of a VPP if you're unsure)

 Follow

-A virtual power plant (VPP) is an aggregation of individual home batteries that allows renewable energy to be injected into the grid to address frequency and voltage imbalances, local disruptions or disturbances and keep the network stable.
+A virtual power plant (VPP) is a collection of individual home batteries that are collectively directed to inject renewable energy into the grid from keep the network stable.

 Once requested, this unenrolment should take a few days to complete.